fiduswriter/fiduswriter/README.md

 6. Install the requirements for running Fidus Writer by typing:

-  > `pip install -U setuptools`

   > `pip install -r requirements.txt`

 7. Initialize the Fidus Writer site and create a super user by typing:

-  > `python manage.py init`
+  > `./manage.py init`

 8. Set up an admin user by typing:

-  > `python manage.py createsuperuser`
+  > `./manage.py createsuperuser`

+9. Start the Fidus Writer server by typing:

+  > `./manage.py runserver`

-9. In your browser, navigate to http://localhost:8000/ and log in.
+10. In your browser, navigate to http://localhost:8000/ and log in.

-10. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).
+11. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).

 Advanced options
 ----